ASSIMILATION AND CHURCH MEMBERSHIP

 The New Testament indicates that the earliest followers of the Lord Jesus Christ identified with, and committed themselves to a particular local body.
 In light of this understanding, Hope Oakville recognizes the need for formal membership.
 Membership at Hope Oakville is for all who are believers in the Lord Jesus Christ and have visibly demonstrated that commitment through believer’s baptism.

 The effectiveness of our joining together will be determined by the level of the commitment we make.
 In a society where so few make commitments and fewer still keep them, Hope Oakville is seeking a group of people who are determined to know the joy Christ intended for His body, the church.
 To this end members of Hope Oakville must be willing to live in submission to our doctrinal statement.
 Further, they must be willing to abide by the entire membership commitment:

 - I have, by faith, become a follower of Jesus Christ and I have been baptized as a visible way of demonstrating that commitment.

 - I am committed to worship Christ.
-As part of my worship lifestyle, attending either the Saturday or Sunday services at Hope Oakville is a high priority for me.
+As part of my worship lifestyle, attending Sunday services at Hope Oakville is a high priority for me.
 Further, I am financially supporting the ministry of our church by giving back to the Lord a biblical portion of my increase

 - I am continuing to walk with Christ and in fellowship with other Christ-followers through regular and personal study of the Bible, prayer, personal witness, involvement in a small group, avoiding criticism of others, and always seeking to biblically resolve any conflict in the spirit of Matthew 18:15-17.